loginom/loginom-help-en-omegat/data/quick-start/README.md

 The workflow node performs a separate operation with data.
 A list of possible operations is represented by a number of ready *components*.

-The processing sequence is determined by connection of the previous workflow node output and input of the subsequent one. Входом и выходом узла являются *входные* и *выходные [порты](./../workflow/ports/README.md)*.
+The processing sequence is determined by connection of the previous workflow node output and input of the subsequent one.
+The node input and output are *input* and *output [ports](./../workflow/ports/README.md)*.

 ![Workflow example](./readme-1.png)